Should You Sell Your Rental Property, or Keep Holding On?

 It’s not fancy or complex.

-Robert Taylor, owner a real estate investment company in Sacramento, California, has had the best luck with rental properties that are simple and on the smaller side.
+Robert Taylor, owner of The Real Estate Solutions Guy in Sacramento, California, has had the best luck with rental properties that are simple and on the smaller side.

 “These homes are much easier to keep rented than larger properties,” he says.
 “Additionally, they will cost less to maintain and will likely need fewer repairs.”